abdullahikawu/Hack-Bio_Task-3_Data-Science/iamjamesuche/iajuParkinsonsDetection.md

 **Aim**

 This is a classification problem of supervised machine learning.
-The objective is to build a model to accurately detect the presence of Parkinson's disease in an individual.
+The objective is to build a model to accurately detect the presence of Parkinson's disease in an individual based on certain diagnostic measurements included in the dataset.

 **Methods**